-&lt;sup>1 The Pledge is an initiative that puts employers at the heart of inspiring and informing young people in Cheshire and Warrington.
-More information
+1 The Pledge is an initiative that puts employers at the heart of inspiring and informing young people in Cheshire and Warrington.
+More information at this link https://cheshireandwarrington.com/growth-and-skills/the-pledge/

-02 Skills Advisory Panels Introduction
+2. Skills Advisory Panels Introduction

-02.1 National Context
+2.1 National Context